menu

 Living in New Haven

-New Haven is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Connecticut.
-With a population of 138,915 people and 32 associated neighborhoods, New Haven is the third largest community in Connecticut.
-Much of the housing stock in New Haven was built prior to World War II, making it one of the older and more historic cities in the country.
+New Haven is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Connecticut.
+With a population of 135,319 people and 32 associated neighborhoods, New Haven is the third largest community in Connecticut.
+New Haven has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 A relatively large number of people in New Haven telecommute to their jobs.
 Overall, about 11.61% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 New Haven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The education level of New Haven citizens is very high relative to the national average among all cities (21.84%): 38.53% of adults in New Haven have a bachelor's degree or even advanced degree.